wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 ### Step 4: Assign Roles and Invite the User

+In a multi-tenant environment, you can assign different service roles for each Operations for Applications instance.
+Let's first assign the mandatory organization role and then we will assign different service roles for two Operations for Applications instances.

 1. Select a mandatory organization role to assign.

    The **Organization Member** role is selected by default and is the minimum mandatory role to assign.